 Would you like to volunteer with us?

 To ensure the continued smooth running of all of our groups, both virtually and later, back in the libraries, we would like to recruit and train some more Shared Reading Group Leaders.
 If you think you might be interested, find out more here, or get in touch.

 Shared reading, in the comfort of your own home

-Back in the summer we set up two new groups on Zoom, which have been going well.
-Experience has shown that the one-hour time-slot we started with is not enough, so we are now extending the time available to 90 minutes.
-This brings the two new groups into line with our existing groups.
+Last summer we set up two new groups on Zoom, which have been going well.
 Meanwhile, four of the existing library groups that have switched to virtual platforms have decided to open up to new members.
 This means that we can now offer a much greater choice of days and times during the week.

-At a time when many people are still shielding or anxious about leaving their homes, virtual shared reading offers a powerful sense of connection with other people and with great literature.
+At a time when many people are still largely unable to socialise, virtual shared reading offers a powerful sense of connection with other people and with great literature.